edignot/HotelManagementApp/README.md

 1. Run `npm install` to get dependencies
 1. Run `npm start` to start the webserver
 1. Open `localhost:8080` in your favorite browser
+1. Log in as a User:  username: customer[1 - 50] (e.g. customer17) , password: overlook2020
+1. Log in as a Manager:  username: manager, password: overlook2020

 ## Contributors
 [Edita Ignot](https://github.com/edignot)